SOC 2® Compliance Checklist: 35+ Questions to Prepare for a Successful SOC 2 Audit

 - Are your services available at all times?

-- Are your services restricted to some people?
+- Are your services restricted to certain users?

-- How do you handle service issues that affect your availability?
+- Do you have business continuity plans in place?
+How do you handle service issues that could affect your availability?

 Processing integrity aims to help service users protect the integrity of their information.
+Companies that process a lot of data, and/or have a lot of integrations, such as Secureframe, will include processing integrity in the scope of their SOC 2.
 For example, if you offer a payment gateway service, your system must process customer data quickly, securely, and accurately.

 - Are your processing systems providing timely, accurate data to users?